udippant/base-drafts/draft-ietf-quic-recovery.md

 * If RTO ({{rto}}) is earlier, schedule a TLP in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

-QUIC includes MaxAckDelay in all probe timeouts, because it assumes the ack delay may come into play, regardless of the number of packets outstanding.
+QWIK includes MaxAckDelay in all probe timeouts, because it assumes the ack delay may come into play, regardless of the number of packets outstanding.
 TCP's TLP assumes if at least 2 packets are outstanding, acks will not be delayed.